KletskovG/kletskovg/README.md

 I am passionate with all stuff which is connected to Software engineering and Web Development in particular.

-My hobbyies - to come off at concerts,
+My hobbyies - to come off at concerts, chill with my friends, and, obviously, write pet projects

 ### Where to find me